 As a Miami native, I’m no stranger to the Biltmore Hotel, a lavish and historic property situated in the heart of Coral Gables.
 Most locals have dined at one of its world-class restaurants, teed off on its championship golf course, or attended a private event in one of the gorgeous ballrooms.

-At the very least, they’ve seen the Biltmore’s signature Moorish Giralda tower peering through the canopies of Coral Gables.
+At the very least, they’ve seen the Biltmore’s signature Moorish Giralda tower peering through the canopies of Coral Gables on special occasions.

-Of all its wonderful services, there’s one in particular that I recommend to everyone who visits from out of town – the Sunday brunch.
+Of all its wonderful services, there’s one in particular that I recommend to everyone who visits from out of town to enjoy brunch – the Sunday brunch.

 The live guitar melodies and trickling fountain make guests feel relaxed and at home.
-And if that weren’t enough to unwind you, there’s always the bottomless champagne, bellinis, and mimosas included with your meal.
+And if that weren’t enough to unwind you, there’s always the bottomless champagne, bellinis, and mimosas, goat cheese, key lime pie included with your meal.
 Drink a great champagne!
 Here are many more ideas for champagne.

-But it’s the Biltmore Hotel Sunday brunch, so you know I can’t skip out on the extras like the herb-crusted roast leg of lamb at the carving station, freshly tossed ravioli with basil and pine nut pesto at the pasta station, and all the brunch time classics at the breakfast station: Eggs Benedict, Belgian waffles, French toast, applewood smoked bacon, frittatas, and pancakes.
+But it’s the Sunday Champagne Brunch, so you know I can’t skip out on the extras like the herb-crusted roast leg of lamb at the carving station, freshly tossed ravioli with basil and pine nut pesto at the pasta station, and all the brunch time classics at the breakfast station: Eggs Benedict, Belgian waffles, French toast, applewood smoked bacon, frittatas, and pancakes.

 This isn’t your ordinary brunch – you can sample everything you like (as much as you like).
 The highlight for me is always the lobster and oysters on a half shell.
 Just eyeing all the different foods is a feast for the senses!